 - Saved payments: For returning customers, you can use your POS to securely store their payment information for a more seamless checkout experience—encouraging repeat purchases and increasing customer satisfaction.

 - Bill splitting: Especially handy in the restaurant environment, bill splitting gives customers the option to pay for a single ticket with multiple payment methods.

-- Gift cards: Shopify POS, for example, has an omnichannel gift card experience—cards purchased online can be used for in-store purchases and vice versa.
+- Gift cards: Gift cards are expected to have a compound annual growth rate (CAGR) of 16.2% from 2020 to 2027.
+They’re not limited to physical cards, either.
+Shopify POS, for example, has an omnichannel gift card experience—cards purchased online can be used for in-store purchases and vice versa.